 Cryptocurrencies are likely to represent the asset class with the best risk/reward profile for investors.
 No wonder, since cryptocurrency trading can be so appealing in terms of potential returns.
 But how to make money with crypto?

 In the trading terminology, a long strategy means to have a position that benefits in case of a price increase of the underlying asset.
 When you buy a coin, you are establishing a long position, expecting that the price will go up from there.
 You can place a single buy order and keep those coins as a long term investment.
 You are HODLing no matter how the price will move because you believe that in the future, the price will be significantly higher.
+In this case, you may want to store your coins safely in a dedicated wallet.
+Nowadays there are plenty of options, depending on your needs.
+As a long-term Hodler, here you will find a list of the best ways to store your coins.

 Another option is to place different buy orders at different times.
 In this way, you are managing the volatility of the price.
 If you spread your buy orders across a sufficiently long period, you can get a lower average price because you take advantage of the times when the price goes down.
 This approach is known as DCA, Dollar-Cost Averaging.